admarton/ELTE-IK-Jegyzetek/2022-2023-2/SQATEA.md

 - Is not about quality
 - Untested parts not functionality
 - More types of coverage
   - requirements
   - structural
   - architectural

 ## Fault localization

 - Where is the root cause?
 - Bigger test cases
   - If they fail, then run the finer tests
     - In the end single fault assumption

 ## Principles

 - Testing is possible
   - Competent Programer Hypothesis
     - Developers wants to create good code
   - C Tester H
     - Exhaustive testing is impossible
 - Testing should start as soon as possible
   - Testing sould begin in the requirement review phase
 - Testing and development should be independent
 - Testing is context dependent
   - Everithing is different from project to project
 - CD requires continous testing
   - new code require new tests

+# 9.Lecture

+## Exams

+- Afternoon time
+  - 3 hour start
+  - 1 hour long
+- June - beginning, middle
+- July - beginning
+- In place - on paper
+  - Bolyai
+- Extra points
+  - Special tasks
+  - Programming and testing tasks
+  - 3 points
+  - Ask in a mail
+  - Not obligatory